 But, you can’t buy them from me.
 You can only get a reflexology stick if you are committed to learning the complete system of Traditional Chinese Reflexology.
 Knowing all the points is infinitely more transformational and powerful for turning your health around.
 That’s because the best way to create amazing health and vitality for yourself is to heal you body as a whole.
 The sum is greater than the parts.

-So, if you’d like your very own 10x-more-powerful-Qi-shifting-healing-tool, you’ll have to keep an eye out for when I offer the next program on Traditional Chinese Reflexology.
+So, if you’d like your very own 10x-more-powerful-Qi-shifting-healing-tool, you’ll have to keep an eye out for when I offer my Sole Mastery program on Traditional Chinese Reflexology.
 I teach these programs usually once a year (sometimes twice) and all students who sign up for the program receive a GIFT of a lovingly handcrafted reflexology stick.

 To be one of the first to know of when program registration is open and early bird registration savings, simply sign up for my newsletter.
 If you’re already a subscriber, you’ll always get the latest information first.